SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The value of an array literal has type ``T[]``, where ``T`` is the type of the expressions inside it.

-:newTerm:`Dictionary literals` represent an unordered collection of key-value pairs, where all the keys are of the same type and all the values are of the same type. it has the following form:
+A :newTerm:`dictionary literal` represents an unordered collection of key-value pairs, where all the keys are of the same type and all the values are of the same type.
+It has the following form:

 .. syntax-outline::